paulfioravanti/resume/README.md

 - I18n, Prawn and Prawn-Table (if you don't have the specific versions of the gems, you will be prompted to install them)
 - RSpec, if you want to run the specs
-- SimpleCov, if you want to view the coverage report locally

 ### Presentation :zap: